INX Media: CBI says Chidambaram be sent to judicial custody | Devdiscourse

 CBI told the court that Chidambaram can be sent to judicial custody as he was a powerful public person and should not be set free.
 Sibal opposed the CBI saying there was no allegation that Chidambaram tried to influence or hamper probe.

-He further said that Chidambaram was ready to go to ED custody in money laundering case related to INX Media in which the apex court Thursday dismissed his plea challenging the High Court's August 20 order.
+He further said that Chidambaram was ready to go to the ED custody in money laundering case related to the INX Media in which the apex court had Thursday dismissed his plea challenging the High Court's August 20 order.
 Sibal said Chidambaram will surrender and ED will take him into custody.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)